alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

   + b) :white_check_mark: **Verify:** you can connect and write with the token during the duration
   + c) :white_check_mark: **Verify:** you cannot connect and write with the token after the duration has expired

-4. Check that the overall ingress works by uploading different kinds of files, e.g. data, images, scripts (if appropriate).
+4. :white_check_mark: **Verify:** Check that the overall ingress works by uploading different kinds of files, e.g. data, images, scripts (if appropriate).

 ## 8. Storage volumes and egress